SpirometryPosted on: 20 Oct 2016

 This key-questions module lists the steps required to prepare for, perform and interpret quality-assured diagnostic spirometry.

-- Understand the key indications for spirometry
+- List the key indications for diagnostic spirometry.

-- Identify the relative and absolute contraindications for spirometry
+- Identify the relative and absolute contraindications for spirometry.

 This module was developed by Judith Lawrence, a nurse practitioner based at Jubilee Park and Collingwood Surgery.

 Spirometry is the measurement of lung volumes and airflow.
 The patient blows a series of relaxed and forced blows into a spirometer.
 The machine, procedure and interpretation should all meet the recommended standard for quality assured spirometry.1-4